Archive for the ‘Soup Recipes’ Category

 2. Prepare the “Spicy Tomato Butter”

 While the dal is cooking, chop all the vegetables and prepare the spicy tomato butter.
-It is called “spicy tomato butter” because normally, you would use light ghee (clarified butter) or vegetable oil, but this is a fat free version and we are using water instead of oil or ghee, so it shouldn’t really be called “spicy tomato butter.”
-Rather, it is more like spicy cooked vegetables.
+It is called “spicy tomato butter” because normally, you would use ghee (clarified butter) but you could also use butter or coconut oil if ghee is unavailable.
 The vegetables are cooked in a large skillet, adding ingredients gradually taking care to time everything very exactly.

 - Next, turn down the heat to a medium flame and add the sliced onions.
 Cook for about 10 to 12 minutes, stirring continuously with a wooden spoon until the onions are soft and translucent and the flavor of the cumin seeds is infused into the onions.
 There should also be a very nice aroma of cumin seed at this stage.